Father of NFL player who reportedly shot and killed 6 people in Rock Hill sues College over alleged CTE

 On April 7, authorities said Adams killed Dr. Robert Lesslie, 70, his wife, Barbara Lesslie, 69, and their two grandchildren, Adah Lesslie, 9, and Noah Lesslie, 5, at Dr. Lesslie’s home on Marshal Road.

 Investigators said two HVAC contractors working outside of the Lesslie home, James Lewis, 38, and Robert Shook, 38, were also shot by Adams.
-Lewis died on the scene.
+Lewis died at the scene.